Abdixta-Winarto/Foodictive/README.md

 # Foodictive
-This is our Cloud Computing Repository for Capstone Project.
+This is our First Cloud Computing Repository for Capstone Project.
 <br />
 Our Cloud Computing Team:
 - Krisostomos Abdixta Winarto - C2007F0682 (A11.2019.11695)